Trump urges Minnesota to allow ICE operations after fatal Minneapolis shooting

-US President Donald Trump on Saturday urged Minnesota officials to allow Immigration and Customs Enforcement (ICE) agents to operate freely, warning that the state would face more severe consequences if it is not cleared of undocumented immigrants.
+US President Donald Trump on Saturday urged Minnesota officials to allow Immigration and Customs Enforcement (ICE) agents to operate freely, warning that the state would face more severe consequences if the state is not cleared of undocumented immigrants.

 "Let our ICE patriots do their job!
 12,000 illegal alien criminals, many of them violent, have been arrested and taken out of Minnesota," Trump wrote on his social media platform Truth Social.
 He warned that those still in the state would create "something far worse than you are witnessing today."

-Trump's comments came hours after a US Border Patrol officer shot and killed an armed individual wanted for "violent assault" during a targeted operation in Minneapolis.
+Trump's comments came hours after a US Border Patrol officer shot and killed an armed individual, later identified as Alex Jeffery Pretti, who federal officials said was wanted for "violent assault" during a targeted operation in Minneapolis.

-Trump said federal agents were deployed to Minnesota because of what he described as "massive monetary fraud, with billions of dollars missing" under Democratic border policies.
+Trump said federal agents were deployed to Minnesota because of "massive monetary fraud, with billions of dollars missing" under Democratic border policies.

 He questioned why local police failed to protect federal officers and accused Minneapolis Mayor Jacob Frey and Minnesota Gov. Tim Walz of "inciting insurrection" through their public statements.
 Trump described the unfolding events as a "cover-up" for what he alleged were stolen public funds.